Mia0802/6883_nft_marketplace/README.md

 # Application Description
 An NFT minting DApp based on Computecoin(CCN), a powerful infrastructure that serves Decentralized Apps implementation and other metaverse services.
-The DApp offers services for minting all kinds of digital assets.
+The DApp offers services for minting all kinds of digital assets on the blockchain.
 We develop the project with Hardhat and test the minting functionalities on Huygens-Dev testnet with CCN tokens.

 # Implementation Details
 ## Instructions